-In respect of deposited securities, only members whose names appear on the Record of Depositors on 21 May 2018 (General Meeting Record of Depositors). - In respect of deposited securities, only members whose names appear on the Record of Depositors on 21 May 2018 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf.
+If the appointor is a corporation this form must be executed under the corporation's common seal or under the hand of an officer or attorney duly authorised.
+In respect of deposited securities, only members whose names appear on the Record of Depositors on 17 June 2019 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy(ies) to attend and/or vote on his behalf.

-Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions at the Sixteenth Annual General Meeting of the Company shall be put to vote by way of poll.
+Pursuant to Paragraph 8.29A(1) of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad, all resolutions at the Seventeenth Annual General Meeting of the Company shall be put to vote by way of poll.

-Personal Data Privacy:
+Personal data privacy:

-By submitting an instrument appointing a proxy(ies) and /or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 27 April 2018.
+By submitting an instrument appointing a proxy(ies) and/or representative(s), the members accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 29 April 2019.